 LocalizationService via the application context.
 Most of the code that I have found online has been written in a way that breaks SOLID principles, as the application context is a static class.
 When I build any C# website I like to follow a SOLID methodology, so I like to work against interfaces and inject any dependencies I require as constructor parameters.
 The

 ApplicationContext does not follow SOLID principles, as it is a static class.
 The good news is that the

 LocalizationService is written to an interface, so I suggest that when you write a custom service and inject the

 ILocalizationService interface.
 The code to do this can be seen below:

 If you follow this pattern you can then apply a SOLID methodology.
-Next, let's write some code to query all the languages set in your website
+Next, let's write some code to query all the active languages that have been set inside Umbraco!

 Getting All Existing Languages

-You can then render the available languages set-up within Umbraco using this code:
+You can render that list using this code:

 As well as getting all the languages via code, you can also add new languages into Umbraco, like so:

 Now you know how to read and write new languages into Umbraco, enjoy!
 Happy Coding 🤘